 - Identify the buyer.
 Find out as much as you can about the individual you’re making the purchase from to see if anything seems amiss.
 Check for the full name, fixed address, employer, and phone number.
 With that information you can double check the rego and ownership to make sure they match up properly.

 - Review the Price.
 Any deal that seems “too good to be true” most likely is.
-If the vehicle seems very under priced you should automatically assume something isn’t right.
+If the vehicle seems very under-priced you should automatically assume something isn’t right.
 That doesn’t necessarily mean the vehicle is stolen but it is very likely that the seller is hiding something.
+Do your research to find out the average asking price of the kind of vehicle you’re after so you know whether you’re getting a real steal or just getting ripped off.
 If you have any doubts about the situation it’s best to just move on and avoid the risk.

 - Obtain a Vehicle history report.
 There are many sources for obtaining a vehicle history report and they are easy to obtain.
 While a report isn’t guaranteed to give you all the information about a vehicle, it’s a great place to start and can make the evaluation process much easier and quicker.